- Amazon.com: Worldchanging: A User's Guide for the 21st Century: Books: Alex Steffen,Al Gore,Bruce Sterling

 Tips for design and life

-in Public bookmarks with biz blogs computer design economylogy evo gaming geostrategy science
+in Public bookmarks with biz blogs computer design economylogy evo evolution gaming geostrategy science

 - Making the sky searchable